Mainframe-Renewal-Project/sear-docs/interfaces/python/user.md

 ### Altering a RACF user

-The sample below gives special and read only auditor to the RACF user "LEONARD".
+The sample below gives special and read only auditor to the RACF user `LEONARD`.

 ```python